cloudblue/connect-python-openapi-client/docs/guide.rst

 Delete a resource
 ^^^^^^^^^^^^^^^^^

-To delete a resource the :meth:`~cnct.client.models.Resource.delete` method is exposed:
+To delete a resource the :meth:`~connect.client.models.Resource.delete` method is exposed:

 .. code-block:: python